Have a question about our group? Check out the FAQs below. If you have other questions or have additions that we should add to this list, let us know.

 No. Charities are to only be nominated by registered, paying members of 100 Airdrie Men Who Give A Damn.
 However, charities are welcome to Like our Facebook page and introduce themselves to our members there.
 Many members are eager to learn of new charitable efforts and would be able to make a nomination on your behalf.

-For ease of Administration and to properly stage the venue, funds must be sent (via e-transfer or online credit card payment) to the 100 Airdrie Men account no later than two weeks before the event.
+For ease of Administration and to properly stage the venue, it is highly encouraged that funds be sent (via e-transfer or online credit card payment) to the 100 Airdrie Men account at least two weeks before the event.
 Members are requested to make every effort to attend the presentations and the Charities will be encouraged to bring pamphlets so that interested people have the ability to donate outside of our process.

 100 Airdrie Men has a treasurer and a dedicated account.
 Funds are held in an account until they are awarded to charity.
 Three board members have signing authority and two must sign before any withdrawals can be made.